BioLINCC FAQ

 Can I share BioLINCC materials with other researchers?

-The Research Materials Distribution Agreement (RMDA) holds the Principal Investigator (PI) and the signing recipient institution responsible for adhering to the terms of the agreement, including maintaining BioLINCC materials in a secure manner within the institution.
-The PI is responsible for oversight of Approved Users of BioLINCC materials, and the PI may add additional Approved Users within his/her institution at his/her discretion.
+The Principal Investigator (PI) is responsible for oversight of Approved Users of BioLINCC materials, and may add additional Approved Users within his/her institution at his/her discretion.
+The Research Materials Distribution Agreement (RMDA) holds the PI and the Institutional Signing Official at the recipient institution responsible for adhering to the terms of the agreement, including maintaining BioLINCC materials in a secure manner within the institution.

 -